Skip to main content

 · You will need to have or be willing to have Public Liability Insurance.

-· Optional Research & Development time in the Helen Martin Studio in August 2025.
+· Optional Research & Development time in the Helen Martin Studio from August 2026.

 · This covers your research and development time, and rehearsal and delivery of the sharing event.
 The budget must include any materials required for development, as well as travel and accommodation if required.

-· There will be more non-tech rehearsal time between 2nd -5th February in the Helen Martin Studio venue and optional research and development time in our Helen Martin Studio in August 2025.
+· There will be more non-tech rehearsal time between 8-11 February in the Helen Martin Studio and Studio venue.
+We can provide optional research and development time in our Helen Martin Studio from August.

 Please consider fair pay for artists within your plans.